Beatlemania: Final public gatherings

 Beatlemania continued on a reduced scale after the band's retirement from live performances and into their solo careers.
 In late August 1967, 2000 fans protested outside Shea Stadium at the band's failure to perform in the US that summer.
-When the Beatles traveled around the south of England filming their television film Magical Mystery Tour in September 1967, it was the first opportunity for most members of the public to see the band together in over a year.
+When the Beatles travelled around the south of England filming their television film Magical Mystery Tour in September 1967, it was the first opportunity for most members of the public to see the band together in over a year.
 Gavrik Losey, a production assistant on the film, recalled: "We were staying in a little hotel outside West Malling and the crowd that came pushed in the front window of the hotel ...
 That level of adoration is just amazing to be around."

 The last mass display of fan adulation took place at the world premiere of the Beatles' animated film Yellow Submarine, held at the London Pavilion in Piccadilly Circus on 17 July 1968.
 The event was attended by the four band members and, according to Miles, "Fans as usual brought traffic to a standstill and blocked the streets."
 A rare example of the Beatles interacting with fans was when they filmed a promotional clip for their "Hey Jude" single in September 1968, surrounded by a studio audience.
 Marc Sinden, later an actor and film director, recalled: "It was the days of screaming, but nobody screamed.
 We were suddenly in the presence of God.
 That's the only way I can describe it.
 These people had changed history.
 We grew up with them."